duke-libraries/ddr-filetools/README.md

 ## Configuration

-`Ddr::Extraction` includes default configurations for [Aapche Tika](http://tika.apache.org/) (text and metadata extraction) and [FITS](http://fitstool.org/) (metadata only).
+`Ddr::Extraction` includes default configurations for [Apache Tika](http://tika.apache.org/) (text and metadata extraction) and [FITS](http://fitstool.org/) (metadata only).
 Tika is set as the default adapter when one is not specified to the builder.

 ```ruby
 require "ddr-extraction